Discussed the digital museum experience at Art for Tomorrow. READ MORE

-Hossaini’s video cycle Epiphany has been commissioned for a major New York arts festival in 2015.
+Hossaini’s video cycle Epiphany has been commissioned by the Brooklyn Academy of Music (BAM) for the Next Wave Festival 2015.
 His video installations and film productions have been presented by the Barbican, Lincoln Center, the Kennedy Center, New York City Opera, the Central Academy of Fine Arts Museum in Beijing, the Mediations Biennale in Poland, the Tribeca Film Festival, the Montreal Festival of Film on Art, PS1/MoMA, the American Museum of the Moving Image, the Whitney Biennial, Couvent des Cordeliers, Anthology Film Archives and other international venues.

 Hossaini has worked with a wide range of Hollywood and creative talent.
 His productions include performances by Brad Pitt, Johnny Depp, Salma Hayek, Winona Ryder, Robert Downey, Jr, Princess Caroline of Monaco, Sean Penn and other cultural icons.
 He has produced numerous documentaries and television series relating to travel, natural history, culture and sustainable living.
 In 2004 he commissioned the Robert Wilson Video Portraits, serving as executive producer.
 In 2008 he produced Self-Portrait, a short film directed by Dennis Hopper.